influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withInvocationType(invocationType)
 ```

-Choose from the following options.

-   * RequestResponse (default) - Invoke the function synchronously.
-Keep
-   the connection open until the function returns a response or times out.
-   The API response includes the function response and additional data.

-   * Event - Invoke the function asynchronously.
-Send events that fail multiple
-   times to the function's dead-letter queue (if it's configured).
-The API
-   response only includes a status code.

-   * DryRun - Validate parameter values and verify that the user or role
-   has permission to invoke the function.
-+optional
+"Choose from the following options.\n\n   * RequestResponse (default) - Invoke the function synchronously.
+Keep\n   the connection open until the function returns a response or times out.\n   The API response includes the function response and additional data.\n\n   * Event - Invoke the function asynchronously.
+Send events that fail multiple\n   times to the function's dead-letter queue (if it's configured).
+The API\n   response only includes a status code.\n\n   * DryRun - Validate parameter values and verify that the user or role\n   has permission to invoke the function.\n+optional"

 ### fn template.awsLambda.withParameters